Ground rent – what is it ?

-Need specialist advice on ground rent arrears?
+Need specialist advice on ground rent arrears recovery?
 Call us now

-Whether you’re a tenant or landlord or freeholder, our team can help you with any issue surrounding ground rent arrears.
+Whether you’re a tenant, landlord or freeholder, our team can help you with any issue surrounding ground rent arrears.

 We regularly take clients instructions taking instructions with regard to property matters by e-mail, phone and Zoom video – so it doesn’t matter where you happen to be living – even if you are overseas – provided the leasehold property in question is in England and Wales.